volt-protocol/ethereum-credit-guild/credit.md

 -------------

-## CREDIT and Interest Rates
+### CREDIT Price and Interest Rates

-The behavior of the CREDIT token will depend on the nature of the loan set that backs it.
+The behavior of the CREDIT token will depend on the nature of the loan set that backs it, user interest in CREDIT, and the overall market conditions.
 There is no foolproof way for software to detect the quality of a collateral token or know what the market interest rate is.
 These inputs must be provided by humans.
 The goal of the Ethereum Credit Guild is to allow for market based processes with checks and balances to allow users to enagage in fair and productive lending operations without the need for trusted third parties.
 If the system is otherwise in equilibrium (no change in demand to hold or borrow credits, or to hold GUILD) then the value of credits will tend to increase over time as the surplus buffer accumulates credits.
 Based on the internal rate of return, the current value of a credit will fluctuate on the market.

 An GUILD holder can burn their tokens for a pro rata share of the system surplus (likely with some fee) so long as this does not push the system below a minimum reserve ratio (ie, 5%), and at a maximum rate of X tokens burnt per period such that this mechanism cannot destabilize the CREDIT price.